Last Updated on March 21, 2021 by Shaun Snapp

 This demonstrates a pattern on the part of Minsky to use his celebrity status to opine on things that aren’t in his wheelhouse.

-Here is something Minsky should have picked up on working out of a university and having the opportunity to ask questions of professors in the astronomy departmen.
-The reality is any life that does exist in the universe will be so distant from the Earth that it will be impossible to communicate with them even radio waves.
+Here is something Minsky should have picked up on working out of a university and having the opportunity to ask questions of professors in the astronomy department.
+The reality is that any life in the universe will be so distant from the Earth that it will be impossible to communicate with them, even radio waves.